pkarsy/rfboot/help/Installation.md

 GDO0 | Gray | 2
 GDO2 |  | Not Connected

+CC1101 is working fine with 3.3V, so again no level conversion is needed.

 Finally, connect with a Female-Female cable the proMini pins D3 and RST.
-This is no critical and is only useful if you want to tweak the usb2rf sketch.
-The D3-RST connection allows the firmware to reset the module, for easy development.
-The usb2rf/Makefile try to reset the module with this mechanism.
+This is no critical and is only useful if you modify the usb2rf sketch frequently (unlikely as you probably you want to program the module only once)
+Explanation: (skip this if you are not interested for the mechanism) D3-RST plays the same role as the DTR-RST connection, in arduinos, to support the autoreset feature.
+The difference is that the reset is triggered by the firmware and not by the Serial module.
+This is very importat because we do not want the module to reset every time the serial port is accessed by a program.
+However the usb2rf firmware asserts D3 LOW when we want to update (the firmware).
+The usb2rf/Makefile resets the module with this mechanism.

 ![usb2rf2](files/usb2rf2.jpg)

-Note the missing DTR pin

 And here is the final module